ashugautam009/ExpenseTracker/README.md

 Filtered results should update the list dynamically.

 5)Total Expense Calculation
-Show a summary of total expenses for the selected filter.
+Show a summary of total Budget(Expense-Total).
 Should auto-update when a new expense is added or deleted.

 6)Responsive Design